Home » Practical Paris » Health & Safety » Eradicating Bed Bugs in Paris

 Post-Extermination: Toxic Fumes

 The down side is that even after airing out the apartment for several hours the fumes were still too strong to sleep there, so I went to a neighbor’s for the night.
 The old wooden floors and my hand-stuffed wool mattress had been completely doused, and needed a further week with the windows open all day (in early November) to finally smell “normal”.
 They recommend waiting at least two months before mopping the floors to kill any bedbugs that hatch from eggs that didn’t get destroyed by the spray.
 I added a special bed-bug mattress cover, and continued to sleep with the bed away from the wall and its feet in traps for the next two months until I left for the US in January for a month.
-After that, with still zero bedbug sightings, I finally scrubbed the floors and put the apartment back to “normal”, but continue to be vigilant, both at home and when traveling.
-I inspect the mattress carefully each time I change the bedding, and do the same in each hotel I visit.
-I’ll admit I also do inspections when I stay with friends, because you never know!
+After that, with zero new bed bug sightings, I finally scrubbed the floors and put the apartment back to “normal”, but continued to be vigilant, both at home and when traveling.

 Remain Vigilant